Large Language Models as Commonsense Knowledge for Large-Scale Task Planning: Experiments

-We evaluate the following baselines as comparisons. \textit{UCT} \cite{kocsis2006bandit}: We use the UCT algorithm to conduct planning without commonsense knowledge and use the ground-truth reward function in simulation.
+\textbf{Baselines.} We evaluate several baselines to compare. \textit{UCT}~\cite{kocsis2006bandit}: We use the UCT algorithm to conduct planning without commonsense knowledge and use the ground-truth reward function in simulation.
 We use uniform distribution as the initial belief for states of objects.
-This baseline is to provide evidence that commonsense knowledge improves planning efficiency.
-For the \textit{finetuned GPT2 policy} \cite{li2022pre}, we use the collected training dataset with 10000 trajectories to fine-tune a language model (GPT-2) as the planning policy.
-This is to show that larger pre-trained large language models without fine-tuning outperform the smaller model fine-tuned in specific tasks. \textit{GPT3.5 Policy}: This is an improved version of \cite{huang2022language}.
-When querying for actions, it not only takes as input the instructions and history of actions but also the currently visible objects.
+It is to provide evidence that commonsense knowledge improves planning efficiency. \textit{Finetuned GPT2 policy} \cite{li2022pre}: we use the training dataset with 10000 trajectories to fine-tune GPT-2 as the planning policy.
+This is to show that larger pre-trained LLM without fine-tuning outperforms the smaller model fine-tuned in specific tasks. \textit{GPT3.5 Policy} \cite{huang2022language}: LLM takes as input the instructions and history of actions and the currently visible objects to generate the next action.
 We use the LLM as the policy only, with a few examples as prompts to interact with the environments.

 This baseline demonstrates the benefits of additional information from the commonsense model and algorithmic benefits from MCTS.

-For implementation, we use GPT-3.5 as the LLM.
-The temperature parameter is set to 0.6, and the top-p parameter is 0.9.
-The sample number for querying the LLM is $M=10$, and the number of prompts is $K=1$.
-The mixture parameter for heuristic policy is $\lambda=0.5$.
-We select 200 instances uniformly at random from the dataset as prompt candidates for the LLM model and policy.
-Other details are enclosed in the appendix of the supplementary materials.